IAMconsortium/nomenclature/README.md

 ## Overview

 The **nomenclature** package facilitates validation and processing of scenario data.
-It allows to manage definitions of data structures for model comparison projects and scenario analysis studies using the data format developed by the [Integrated Assessment Modeling Consortium (IAMC)](https://www.iamconsortium.org).
+It allows managing definitions of data structures for model comparison projects and scenario analysis studies using the data format developed by the [Integrated Assessment Modeling Consortium (IAMC)](https://www.iamconsortium.org).